aamelin1/ABAP-templates/80 Others/SAP Tables, tcodes, progs etc.md

 - `SE16h` - General Table Display (HANA)
 - Program `RFPIVB_SINGLETAB_VAL` - to display any table in PIVB like view

->💡How to change table values directly (it's a bad idea to do this):
+>💡How to change table values directly (it's a bad idea to do this kind of things):
 >
 > - In `SE16n` put a `&sap_edit` in a tcode field.
 This feature can be deactivated (see program `RKSE16N_EDIT`).
 > - Other way - go to debugger at first screen of `se16n` via `/h`and change a variable `GD-EDIT`and `GD-SAP_EDIT` to `X`.